ebaauw/homebridge-hue/README.md

 ```
 The following parameters modify homebridge-hue's behaviour:

 - `host`: The hostname or IP address of the Hue bridge.
-Default: empty, discover the bridge by querying the Meethue portal;
+Default: empty, discover your bridge(s) by querying the Meethue portal;
 - `users`: An object containing a key/value-pair per Hue bridge, where the key holds the bridge ID and the value holds the bridge username, effectively a security token to access the bridge.
 When connecting to a new bridge, homebridge-hue will create the username, but for now, `config.json` must be edited by hand;
 - `heartrate`: The interval in seconds to poll the Hue bridge.
 Default: `5`.
 I've been using a 2-second heartrate with no issues on my v2 (square) bridge;
 - `timeout`: The timeout in seconds to wait for a response from the Hue bridge (or Meethue portal).
 Default: `5`;